 The reason we’re discussing this is that virtual healthcare can solve these teasing challenges.

-Virtual health technology cannot ease the COVID-19 scene in Canada in a direct way, but it can definitely trigger many indirect ‘life-saving’ effects.
+Virtual health technology cannot ease the COVID-19 scene in Canada directly, but it can trigger many indirect ‘life-saving’ effects.

 What is Virtual Healthcare & How Does it Work?

 It refers to virtual or telephonic visits between patients and physicians without being physically available to each other.

 In other words, it is the delivery of healthcare services using chat, video calls, and voice call options - remotely and rapidly to the patients.

 The three most essential reasons virtual delivery of care emerged separately from communication solutions like WhatsApp & Skype are,